I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 This latter brouhaha dates back to November 1983; the former-Soviet satellite was accused of “disrupting the sleep” of Sergeant Baugh when he was stationed in West Germany.

-Of course, East Germany ceased to exist in 1990 but some complex diplomatic entanglements have made a permanent peace difficult to secure.
+East Germany ceased to exist in 1990 but some complex diplomatic entanglements have made a permanent peace with Molossia difficult to secure.

 In 1972, Fidel Castro, Cuba’s Communist leader, gave a small island off the country’s coast to East Germany.
 Renamed Ernst Thälmann Island, this little speck of uninhabited land technically is still East German territory.
 But, there’s nobody living on the island so there is no one with whom to negotiate an end to hostilities.